TIMELINE

 PEGGS GREEN TOLLGATE ESTABLISHED

-Tollgate built on Froggatts Lane on the Hinckley to Melbourne Turnpike
+Tollgate built on Froggatts Lane which was an extension to the main Hinckley to Melbourne Turnpike

 1895- c.1900